 Getting Help for an Oxycodone Addiction

-If you’re beginning to see that oxycodone use is making your life unmanageable, you may need inpatient drug rehab.
-Inpatient is the highest level of care after you finish detox.
+If you’re beginning to see that oxycodone use is making your life unmanageable, you may need partial hospitalization drug rehab, where you can get consistent care.
 Overcoming an oxycodone addiction requires intensive treatment so your brain can heal.
-The brain’s list of priorities skews as a result of addiction, but it can heal.
+The brain’s list of priorities becomes skewed as a result of addiction, but it can heal.

 If you’re unsure if your oxycodone use is an addiction, you need to look for some of the signs.
 The first sign is that you’re using more than what the prescription says without a doctor’s approval.
 Even if you’re experiencing pain, an addiction to this medication can cause problems with work, family, and friends.
-The primary symptom is that you have a physical dependence and experience withdrawal.
+The primary symptom is that you have a physical dependence and experience oxycodone withdrawal.
+The following programs can help you get back on your feet:

 How Addiction Programs Help

 Regardless of how you develop this addiction, you can recover.
 The reality is that most countries around the world don’t use narcotic medications to treat pain.
-In treatment, you’ll learn a vast array of techniques to manage pain that doesn’t require any type of medications.
-Some people see that most of their pain was only their mind trying to tell them to use more oxycodone.
+In treatment, you’ll learn a vast array of techniques to manage pain that doesn’t require any type of medication.
+Prolonged use of oxycodone causes changes in brain chemistry that make it almost impossible to cope with pain and anxiety without the use of the drug.
+No matter how low you feel, recovery is within your reach.